 South Carolina's status as a fault-based divorce state significantly increases the likelihood that courts will enforce prenup infidelity clauses.
 Because adultery already serves as a statutory ground for divorce under S.C.
 Code § 20-3-10 and triggers an absolute alimony bar under S.C.
 Code § 20-3-130, courts cannot logically argue that an infidelity clause contradicts public policy.
 The state has already established that adultery carries severe legal consequences.
 A prenuptial agreement merely extends those consequences through private contract.

 In contrast, California's Diosdado v.
 Diosdado (2002) decision voided a $50,000 infidelity penalty because California Family Code § 2335 prohibits using marital misconduct evidence in most divorce proceedings.
-California's no-fault-only system fundamentally conflicts with punitive infidelity clauses.
+California's no-fault and fault grounds system fundamentally conflicts with punitive infidelity clauses.
 South Carolina faces no such conflict because fault remains embedded in its divorce framework.

 Requirements for an Enforceable Prenup in South Carolina